romanova-maria/challenge-frontend-engineer/README.md

 If you open the `orders.json` file you will see it contains multiple entries with following properties:

-- `orderNo` - the order number of one of the orders that Julian submitted
+- `_id` - order id from the db
-- `tracking_number` - the courier tracking number that is used to ship the order to the recipient
+- `courier` - courier code that is delivering this order package
+- `created` - db record creating date
+- `updated` - db record last update date
+- `updated` - db record last update date
+- `checkpoints` - list of checkpoints from the shippment process - tip: can include a `meta` field with further information about the shippment status / location
+- `delivery_info` - object with order detail data like recipient infos and `articles` list
-- `courier` - the name of the courier that fulfils the shipment
+- `delivery_info.announced_delivery_date` - first estimation of the delivery date made by the sender
+- `destination_country_iso3` - 3 char code of the recpients country
+- `zip_code` - zip code of the recipient - should be used in combindation with order number as verification

 ## What you will need
 For setting up the web app you can just set up a standard React project (with e.g. CRA or any other tooling).
 You can use any module, design system or state management you like and structure the application in your favor.